-The first, then timber castle in Grosmont was built in the second half of the 11th century by the Norman conqueror William Fitz Osbern, Earl of Hereford.
-It was one of three (the others are Skenfrith and White Castle) built at that time in the Monnow Valley, to protect the route from Wales to Hereford.
-It was erected in the area whose population was entirely Welsh.
-Inevitably, rebellions and uprisings against the Norman superiors caused the stronghold to be quickly expanded.
+The first, then still timber castle in Grosmont was probably built in the second half of the 11th century by the Norman conqueror William Fitz Osbern, Earl of Hereford.
+Shortly after William the Conqueror’s invasion of the island and the victorious battle of Hastings in 1066, he received border areas with Wales, where he erected castles in Chepstow and Monmouth, from which he undertook expeditions to further lands of central and eastern Monmouthshire.
+Grosmont was one of three wood-earth strongholds (the others were Skenfrith and White Castle) built at that time in the Monnow Valley to protect the route from Wales to Hereford and to control the conquered lands.
+It was built in an area whose population was entirely Welsh, which is why the rebellions and uprisings against Norman superiors caused it to be of great strategic importance for a long time.

 In 1234, Hubert reconciled with the king.
 The castles were returned to him, but in 1239 he again fell into conflict with Henry III.
 Grosmont was taken away from him and put under the command of Walerund.
 He did some of Hubert’s work, including the construction of a new chapel.
 In 1254 Grosmont and his sister strongholds were granted to the eldest son of king Henry, and later to king Edward.
 In 1262 the castle was prepared for a siege in response to the attack of Llywelyn ap Gruffudd on Abergavenny.
 Gilbert Talbot was ordered to be garrisoned “by every man, and at whatever cost”, but Grosmont missed the threat.